eCommerce Statistics, Facts, and Trends 2023

 (Source: Campaign Monitor)

-13. Transactional emails get 8x more opens and make 6x the money.
+15. Transactional emails get 8x more opens and clicks than any other email campaign and make 6x the money.

 When you approach your customers with personalized emails, they will feel like you really care about them and sincerely want to improve their quality of life.
-This approach has the most success when it comes to engaging customers comparing to any other email campaign.
+This approach has the most success when it comes to engaging customers.

 (Source: Wolfgang Digital)